lika151996/cohort-retention-analysis/README.md

 Business Problem

-The objective of this analysis was to evaluate the quality of users acquired through different acquisition channels and measure their retention over time.
+1. The objective of this analysis was to evaluate the quality of users acquired through different acquisition channels and measure their retention over time.

 The key business question was:

-Which acquisition channel delivers more stable long-term user engagement?
+1. Which acquisition channel delivers more stable long-term user engagement?

-Understanding this helps companies decide where to allocate marketing resources and which acquisition strategies generate more valuable users.
+2. Understanding this helps companies decide where to allocate marketing resources and which acquisition strategies generate more valuable users.

 Dataset

 The dataset contained:

-Users table
+1. Users table:

-user_id
+- user_id

-registration_date
+- registration_date

-acquisition_channel
+- acquisition_channel

-Events table
+2.Events table:

-user_id
+- user_id

-event_date
+- event_date

-activity events
+- activity events

 These tables were used to measure user activity and retention over time.

-Tools Used
+Tools Used:

-PostgreSQL
+- PostgreSQL

-CTE (Common Table Expressions)
+- CTE (Common Table Expressions)

-JOIN operations
+- JOIN operations

-Date transformations
+- Date transformations

-Cohort analysis logic
+- Cohort analysis logic

-Google Sheets
+- Google Sheets

-Pivot Tables
+- Pivot Tables

-Conditional Formatting
+- Conditional Formatting

-Slicers
+- Slicers

-Data Visualization (charts)
+- Data Visualization (charts)

-Analytical Approach
+- Analytical Approach

 The analysis was conducted in several steps:

-Data Cleaning
+1. Data Cleaning

-Standardized date formats using SQL.
+2. Standardized date formats using SQL.

-Data Preparation
+3. Data Preparation

-Joined user and event tables using appropriate JOIN logic.
+4. Joined user and event tables using appropriate JOIN logic.

-Calculated the cohort_month based on user registration date.
+5. Calculated the cohort_month based on user registration date.

-Cohort Calculation
+6. Cohort Calculation

-Calculated month_offset (number of months since registration).
+7. Calculated month_offset (number of months since registration).

-Built a cohort retention table showing active users per cohort and month.
+8. Built a cohort retention table showing active users per cohort and month.

-Retention Calculation
+9. Retention Calculation

-Calculated Retention Rate (%) relative to cohort size
+10. Calculated Retention Rate (%) relative to cohort size

-Month 0 = 100% baseline.
+11. Month 0 = 100% baseline.

-Data Visualization
+12. Data Visualization

-Exported results to Google Sheets.
+13. Exported results to Google Sheets.

-Built Pivot Tables to analyze retention by cohort and acquisition channel.
+14. Built Pivot Tables to analyze retention by cohort and acquisition channel.

-Created charts and retention curves.
+15. Created charts and retention curves.

 Key Insights